Elemental Development continues

 For over two years, my camp in the Flinders Ranges, has been a safe creative space for me.
-It’s allowed me to work at a ferverish pace, ready philosophy all day and night or settle in with the fire and make drawings for new scenes yet to be born.
+It’s allowed me to work at a ferverish pace, read philosophy all day and night or settle in with the fire and make drawings for new scenes yet to be born.
 In the protected silence of the gorges clarity presents itself without effort or request.
 Driving out from the winding, rocky creek beds, my phone lights up.
 Ok now i’m in range.
 The outside world waves and raises his brow, in an attempt at reciprocal attention.
 Well i’m here now I best see what he wants.

 Thanks to the Regional Art Fund I was able to get some money to put on the whole show and begin to design a set and setting that would respect the artists time and effort.
-The drive from Adelaide into the camp is quite a commitment to make.
+The drive from Adelaide to the studio is quite a commitment to make.
 The troopy made for a good pack horse and Denis Smith helped shuttle the artists into the creek bed driveway.
-By the time everyone arrived it was well dark.
+By the time everyone arrived it was well after dark.
 I had to smile when I drove in bringing up the tail of the convey.

 The space had really sprung to life and with the help of Jeff (woodsman and helped with a lot of the building) and Toni from Quorn who came up to do the gourmet bush food.